 The Southwest Airlines Companion Pass is arguably the best deal in all of travel.
-After earning 110,000 points in a calendar year (125,000 points effective January 1, 2020) from qualifying sources you can bring a companion along on your Southwest Airlines travels.
+After earning 125,000 points in a year from qualifying sources you can bring a companion along on your Southwest Airlines travels.

 Here’s everything you need to know to take advantage of companion travel — usually for just an extra $5.60 for the second passenger, whether you are buying a ticket for yourself or even redeeming points.

 What is the Southwest Airlines Companion Pass?